Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 Over time, not only does this limit the commercial impact of optimisation but also causes organisations to question the value of their investments, limit their activity and ultimately, forfeit the real commercial opportunities that remain there for the taking.

-The behaviour paradox
+The intent paradox

 At the heart of most struggling optimisation programmes sits a fundamental misunderstanding of the relationship between customer behaviour and intent.

-This logic is often, and fairly, applied to other, less obvious, behaviours - for example viewing product reviews.
+This logic is often, and fairly, applied to other, less obvious, behaviours, for example viewing product reviews.
 In almost all cases users who view product reviews show higher conversion rates and, therefore, if we can get more users to view product reviews we can increase conversion rate?

 But in reality, this relationship works the other way around…

-Customers who buy are more likely to read reviews but encouraging customers to read reviews does not make customers buy, it is not the behaviour that drives conversion - but the intent to convert that drives the behaviour.
+Customers who buy are more likely to read reviews, but encouraging customers to read reviews does not make customers buy.
+It is not the behaviour that drives conversion, but the intent to convert that drives the behaviour.

 Customers already in a purchasing mindset naturally engage with elements that support decision-making or enable purchase: engagement with reviews, images, delivery details and adding to cart (plus many more).
 When these users convert, it creates a misleading correlation between behaviour and outcome.

 Encouraging users without purchase intent to click those same elements does not shift their mindset.
-You can generate engagement, but unless you can progress the customer mindset from consideration to conversion, commercial impact will not follow - this is why so many experimentation programmes can effectively move users around the funnel, without ever impacting the bottom line.
+You can generate engagement, but unless you can progress the customer mindset from consideration to conversion, commercial impact will not follow.
+This is why so many experimentation programmes can effectively move users around the funnel, without ever impacting the bottom line.

 No amount of funnel manipulation can overcome a lack of intent.